Sensational Spectacle Wicked Returns Magic to Hollywood—and is One of Year’s Best Films

 The picture begins with the aftermath of an iconic movie moment, and all we need to see is a black witch’s hat and a small pool of water to recall that a nice little Kansas girl has done a great humanitarian deed.
 Suddenly, a vision—Grande’s Glinda (along the way she drops the “a”) appears in a flying, pink champagne-tinted bubble to address a jubilant village of munchkins celebrating the demise of the Wicked Witch of the West.
 From there, Glinda recounts a reflective tale of her school days, where an unexpected friendship sets the course for a pair of intertwined destinies.

 Rooming together turns Elphaba and Galinda into reluctant odd-couple allies—Galinda, all frothy pink perfection, and Elphaba, stoic in her signature black.
-The dynamic takes a new twist with the arrival of Fiyero (Jonathan Bailey, channeling peak charm in appealing trousers), a roguishly handsome, high-born former prince turned student who captures the hearts of both would-be witches (and amusingly that of their buddy, SNL-alum Bowen Yang).
+The dynamic takes a new twist with the arrival of Fiyero (Jonathan Bailey, channeling peak charm in appealing trousers), a roguishly handsome, high-born prince turned student whose swagger captures the hearts of both would-be witches (and amusingly that of their buddy, SNL-alum Bowen Yang).

-While such antics prove fun, Wicked tackles a deeper story of how society treats its outsiders, Elphaba’s journey dovetailing with a subplot about oppression, here the plight of the talking animals of Oz (effective CGI creations seamlessly blended with live actors).
+While such antics prove fun, Wicked tackles a deeper story of how society treats its outsiders, Elphaba’s journey dovetailing with a subplot about fear and oppression (“The best way to bring folks together is to give them a common enemy”), here the plight of the talking animals of Oz (effective CGI creations seamlessly blended with live actors) who are caged and rendered voiceless.
 Chief among them is Dr. Dillamond (voiced by Peter Dinklage), a brilliant goat and history professor and object of cruel persecution.
-This story of the courage to challenge a world that fears what it doesn’t understand fits right into Elphaba’s emerging social conscience (and also calls to mind our current hellfire political landscape of demonized immigrants).
+This story of the courage to challenge a world that fears what it doesn’t understand fits right into Elphaba’s emerging social conscience while calling to mind our current hellfire political landscape of demonized immigrants.

-Fiyero himself brings down the house with doozy of a fun number (women and gay audience members are sure to swoon), the swaggering Bailey playing the “callous and shallow” charmer to the hilt in Dancing Through Life, one of high points of the commercial movie year.
-Staged by Chu with exhilarating dynamism in the elaborate Shiz library—a feat of construction courtesy of ace production designer Nathan Crawley, with its huge, moving, cylindrical walkways—the number enjoyable eschews academia (books that Bailey opens with his feet before promptly walking upon) in favor of innocuous fun (“Stop studying strife and learn to live the unexamined life!”).
+Fiyero himself brings down the house with doozy of a fun number (women and gay audience members are sure to swoon), the strutting Bailey playing his “callous and shallow” charmer to the hilt in Dancing Through Life, one of high points of the movie year.
+Staged by Chu with an impressively light touch and set within the elaborate Shiz library—a feat of construction courtesy by ace production designer Nathan Crawley, with its huge, moving, cylindrical archives and ladders—the number enjoyably eschews academia (books that Bailey opens with his feet before promptly walking upon) in favor of innocuous fun (“Stop studying strife and learn to live the unexamined life!”).
 Why not?
+And in the spirited What Is This Feeling?, choreographer Christopher Scott’s ensemble footwork recalls the energy and flair of a classic movie musical production number.

 Soon Elphaba receives the ultimate invitation—to meet the Wizard himself, who turns out to be a self-admitted fake more interested in keeping Emerald City in thrall to his cult of personality.
 And special mention to that Emerald City, an extravagant set accommodating so much life—hundreds of extras, every shade of green imaginable and a terrifically fun public square theatrical with a pair of inspired cameos.
-Played with a wink by Jeff Goldblum, their encounter (which includes a magically conceived expositional diorama) sets the stage for the film’s musical apex, a little number named Defying Gravity.
-A theatrical touchpoint known for its audience wowing levitational stagecraft, Chu ingeniously reimagines the anthem here as the installment’s climax, sending Elphaba—and us—to the stratosphere.
+This super-sized set, from the intricate village commons to the wizards’s massively palatial chambers, is an eye-popping design achievement; I was gobsmacked by a gargantuan, climactic shot of Yeoh addressing a cadre of winged monkeys, its design and framing of epic invention.
+As for the wizard, played with a wink by Jeff Goldblum, his encounter (which includes a magically conceived expositional diorama) with Elphaba sets the stage for the film’s musical apex, a little number named Defying Gravity.
+A theatrical touchpoint known for its audience wowing levitational stagecraft, Chu ingeniously reimagines the anthem here as the installment’s climax, sending Elphaba—and us—to the stratosphere in the year’s most exhilarating commercial movie sequence.

 Erivo, a Tony winner for her searing portrayal of Celie in the 2015 Broadway revival of The Color Purple and acclaimed for movie roles in Widows and Harriet, brings intelligence and depth to Elphaba, capturing the character’s evolution: the ache of lifelong alienation, the warmth of friendship and the quiet romantic yearning.
 When Elphaba claims her identity as a defiant “outsider” Erivo’s performance literally takes flight (the actress did her own stunts and live singing, as did the company), and cinematographer Alice Brooks frames this transformation with big canvas compositions giving the character’s self-actualization impressive frame (and emotional) authority.